JetBrains/Exposed/documentation-website/Writerside/topics/Data-Types.md

 ) : ComparisonOp(left, right, "<@")
 ```

-### Year type
+### Date and time data

-MySQL and MariaDB provide a data type, `YEAR`, for 1-byte storage of year values in the range of 1901 to 2155.
+MySQL and MariaDB provide a data type, [`YEAR`](https://dev.mysql.com/doc/refman/8.4/en/year.html), for 1-byte storage of year values in the range of 1901 to 2155.

 This example assumes that the column accepts string input values, but a numerical format is also possible, in which case
 `IntegerColumnType` could be extended instead: